hotschedules/gettingstarted/docs/MobileApps.md

 * index.html, LICENSE, and package.json must be in the root of the app directory.
 * If you want to include an app icon for the menu screen, icon.* must be located at the root of the app directory.

- Please see rbc-cli for documentation on app-tools commands.
+ Please see [rbc-cli.md](rbc-cli.md) for documentation on app-tools commands.